 • Your Local Ministry offices can help arrange a property professional to look at school buildings.

 A property professional can organise urgent repairs for things like:

 The property professional will organise an engineering check if needed (see Step 3).

-We can assist with arranging an engineer to survey school buildings.
+The Ministry can assist with arranging an engineer to survey school buildings.

-Buildings over two storeys
+Buildings over 2 storeys